kennymark/Good-Notes/README.md

 ```

 When you start the application it takes you to the login page, you can either sign in or signup for an account.
 To do this you need to have
 a firebase account and make sure you have enabled read and write permissons to database.
-Only make sure you enabled signin with email and password
+Ensure you have enabled signin with email and password
 in the authentication tab in the firebase console.

 **Import**